vrajsme/UCBAIML_M5/README.md

 Further investigations can be done to determine of coupon acceptance rate changes with the distance travelled

 Recommendations: Based on the data it suggests that the younger age group accepts the most coupons.
+We can also do further investigations on whether income impacted acceptance rate and type of employment vs unemployed who accepted the coupon.